MnStan/Cepik/README.md

   * [Features to add](#features-to-add)

 ## Introduction
-  I build this app for training purposes.
+  I built this app for training purposes.
 I wanted to combine skills that I gained while learning Swift.
-I also wanted to polish building a user interface programatically and try to make an app using MVVM.
+I also wanted to polish building a user interface programatically and make an app using MVVM.

   The application allows to search and view detailed information about vehicles in a given province in a given period and type of registration.